Hiring a summer nanny? Payroll and taxes, handled.See how →

 Can You Get Audited for Nanny Taxes?

 How common are nanny tax audits?
-What triggers them, how far back the IRS can look, and what to do if it happens.
-Plus how to audit-proof your household payroll.
+What triggers them, how far back the IRS can look, what to do if it happens, and how to audit-proof your payroll.

 February 20, 2026